lahirumhv/MastersThesis/README.md

 # Master's Thesis Data Analysis

-This repository contains the code and data used for the analysis in my Master's thesis.
+This repository contains the code used for the analysis in my Master's thesis.
 The project involves two primary data sources:

 1. **Task 1:** Participant prompts and responses.
 2. **Task 2:** Participant survey responses.

-## Repository Structure

-- **`Research Data/`**
-  Contains all participant prompts and responses for Task 1.
-No personally identifiable information (PII) is included.

-- **`Task2Responses.csv`**
-  Contains survey data for Task 2.
-All data is anonymized.
+### None of the above primary data sources are included in this repository as per the Ethics committee guidelines of Unitec.

 ## Instructions